jcomeauictx/argentum/doc/gitian-building.md

 ![](gitian-building/debian_install_1_boot_menu.png)

-**Note**: Navigation in the Debian installer: To keep a setting at the default and proceed, just press `Enter`.
+**Note**: Navigating in the Debian installer:
+To keep a setting at the default and proceed, just press `Enter`.
 To select a different button, press `Tab`.

 - Choose locale and keyboard settings (doesn't matter, you can just go with the defaults or select your own information)